MedievalSp/Deceive/README.md

   ```
 7. Make sure the value in the region line matches the region code of your server (see table here https://nemo.gg/blog/change-the-language-and-voiceover-in-lol/).
-8. Start the League of Legends client using
+8. Start the League of Legends client using RiotClient.exe.
+DO NOT OPEN League of Legends using RiotClientServices.exe or your default desktop language.
+It will override the settings and change you back to the region language.
+Always use RiotClient.exe or this version of Deceiver.

 Deceiver has nothing to do with the configuration above.
 Deceiver is only meant to hide you from your friends (Appear offline).